burger

 2. Secure a video stream by GeoIP restriction

-3. Secure a video stream by unique key
+3. Secure a video stream with a unique key

 4. Secure a video stream by domain restriction